amirhouieh/Awesome-Weaviate-Typescript/README.md

 ## Contributing
 If you have a project, resource, or tool that you'd like to add to this repository, please create a pull request with your changes.
 Make sure to follow the existing formatting and structure of the repository.
 We welcome any contributions and appreciate your support in making this repository awesome! 💪
+- Please note this repo only contains examples that are purely in js/ts meaning that for example codebases containing python backend and JS frontend wont be a fit.